pcummer/inverted_pendulum_simulation_and_control/README.md

 ## Background
 ### Setup
 Our pendulum is simulated in C++ and controlled via a Tensorflow neural network hosted on a web API in Python.
 At every time step the state of the pendulum is updated according to its equation of motion under an applied torque in C++.
 At every tenth time step an http request is made to the neural net, sending the state and recieving a direction for the applied torque, clockwise or counterclockwise.
 Repeating the action for ten time steps improves computational efficiency, samples a more diverse range of states, and emphasizes the impact of the choice.
 Ideally it would all sit in C++, but the Tensorflow bindings are painful and the http requests are fast compared to even the forward pass of a moderately sized neural net.

+For precise simulation, we use the 4<sup>th</sup> order Runge-Kutta method for approximating our differential equation.
+Essentially, we approximate the derivative over the time step as a weighted average of the derivative at the beginning, midpoint, and end of the time step.
+This method solves 1<sup>st</sup> order differential equations whereas our differential equation is 2<sup>nd</sup> order; however, we can simply express our differential equation as two coupled 1<sup>st</sup> order differential equations and apply Runge-Kutta in parallel to each of them.
+While we now have more calculations per time step, our local error is 5<sup>th</sup> order in our time step so this is much more efficient than simply shortening the time step for increasing our accuracy.

 ![Setup Diagram](https://github.com/pcummer/inverted_pendulum_simulation_and_control/blob/master/Setup%20diagram.PNG)